thomasballinger/elm-audio-editor/readme.md

 ##TODO

-* show which source clips belong to
-* list clips in order
-* build list of jumps from clips
 * zoom
 * drag to change selections
+* build list of jumps from clips
 * move selections to delete or something

 #Dev Setup